This column by ACRU Policy Board member Hans von Spakovsky and John Fund was published January 25, 2017 by Fox News.

 This study has been criticized by many academics who claim that voter fraud is vanishingly rare.
 Yet the Heritage Foundation maintains a list of more than 700 recent convictions for voter fraud.

 A postelection survey conducted by Americas Majority Foundation found that 2.1 percent of noncitizens voted in the Nov.
 8 election.
 In the battleground states of Michigan and Ohio, 2.5 percent and 2.1 percent, respectively, of noncitizens reported voting.

 The best argument for a real investigation into just how big voter fraud is stems from the refusal of the general public to believe the media’s claims it is insignificant.

 The Washington Post conducted a poll last October using the Pollfish firm that found 84 percent of Republicans believe that a “meaningful amount” of voter fraud occurs in U.S. elections, along with 75 percent of independents.
 A majority of Democrats — 52 percent — also believed there was meaningful voter fraud.
 When it came to types of fraud, nearly 60 percent of Republicans told Pollfish they believed illegal immigrants were voting, but so too did a third of independents and a quarter of Democrats.

 One Democrat who has personal experience with voter fraud is Bruce Franks Jr., a 31-year-old Black Lives Matter activist in St. Louis, who ran for state legislature last year.
 Last September, he got a local judge to call a new primary election after irregularities in hundreds of absentee ballots were found.
 He went on to win the new election with 71 percent.

 Conducting an investigation that will help resolve the size of the voter fraud problem is straightforward.
-The Department of Homeland Security should cooperate with states wanting to check the citizenship status of voters on their rolls.
+The Department of Homeland Security should cooperate with states wanting to check the citizenship status of v

 The Justice Department should put pressure on, or sue, counties and states that refuse to clean up their rolls.